Funding - grants and other support

 Public Engagement Grant Scheme

 Provides up to £2000 to individuals and organisations running physics-based events and activities in the UK and Ireland.
-Round 2 of the Public Engagement Grant Scheme 2018 will open in September 2018 with successful projects to be completed by the end of July 2019.
+This scheme is closed until January 2022.

 Local Schools Nature Grant